 You can easily get lost.

 And there are also fewer people around if you need help or directions.
-While fewer people is one of the things I love about trail running, it is also what can make it a little more dangerous.
+While fewer people is one thing I love about trail running, it is also what can make it a little more dangerous.

 Know where you are going before you start.
 Carry a map (an honest to gosh paper map) since GPS and cell service can be unreliable on trails (again, even on trails in urban areas).